WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 Wasabi has [reproducible and deterministic builds](/using-wasabi/DeterministicBuild.html), which means that you can verify that the compiled packages are from the [source code](https://github.com/zksnacks/walletwasabi).

-On Windows, you can verify this with `git diff --no-index win7-x64 "C:\Program Files\WasabiWallet".
+On Windows, you can verify this with `git diff --no-index win7-x64 "C:\Program Files\WasabiWallet"`.

 On Debian and Ubuntu do
 <br />